westbaykayak/westbaykayak.github.io/policies/standard-operating-procedures.md

 ## Use of Club Premises / Equipment ##

-The boathouse is normally locked apart fropm regular Tuesday evening sessions in teh summer when it is open at the start and end of each session.
-When everypone is on teh water the boathouse will be locked.
+The boathouse is normally locked apart fro pm regular Tuesday evening sessions in the summer when it is open at the start and end of each session.
+When everyone is on the water the boathouse will be locked.

-The boathouse will be opend for short perionds to load/unload kit for pool sessions or other events.
+The boathouse will be opened for short periods to load/unload kit for pool sessions or other events.

 Keys are held by coaches (Paula, and Luke) and by Simon Baxter